allfed/allfed-integrated-model/README.md

 #### Dependency management with Anaconda
 The integrated model is written in python 3, ensure you have some version of python3, although it has only been tested with python 3.9 or later.
 Then, install the required packages using conda or miniconda:

-You'll also need to install conda or miniconda or similar.
+You'll also need to install conda or miniconda, micromamba, or similar.

 See https://docs.anaconda.com/anaconda/install/index.html for installation instructions.